 Heart Benefits of Eating Dark Chocolate

-According to a study published on Science Daily, eating 6.7 grams of chocolate per day represents the exemplary amount for a protective effect against inflammation and subsequent cardiovascular disease .
-Flavonoids contained in dark chocolate help to reduce blood pressure by producing nitric oxide.
+According to a study published on Science Daily, eating 6.7 grams of chocolate per day represents the exemplary amount for a protective effect for cardiovascular health .
+Flavonoids contained in dark chocolate help to promote normal blood pressure by producing nitric oxide.

-There is no shortage of studies that indicate consuming a small bar of organic raw dark chocolate everyday can reduce high blood pressure.
+There is no shortage of studies that indicate consuming a small bar of organic raw dark chocolate every day can promote normal blood pressure.
 Also, this mouthwatering treat has been shown to reduce LDL cholesterol (bad cholesterol) by as much as 10%.
 Other than heart benefits, chocolate has been proven to stimulate endorphin production which creates feelings of pleasure.

 Eat Your Depression Away